infoScoop/infoscoop/README.txt

 1. Replace gadget files in the repository database and update i18n resources.

   (1).
-Open command pronpt, change directory to tools/initdb (2).
+Open command prompt, change directory to tools/initdb (2).
 Copy the suitable JDBC Driver to lib dir.
   (3).
 Execute following command:
      >import.sh(bat) I18N

 2. if the static content URL is set, replacement of  the static content files is necessary.
 Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.

 3. Redeploy infoscoop.war to WebApplication Server.